Magnificent Greek Castles

 Bourgi Castle, also known as Bourtzi Castle, is a small fortress located on an islet in the harbor of Nafplio, a city in the Peloponnese region of Greece.
 The Venetians built the castle in 1471 as part of a network of fortifications designed to protect the town of Nafplio and its harbor from pirate attacks.
 The Venetians built the castle on a small islet in the middle of the port, using local limestone and marble.
 Designed as a circular tower with a diameter of about 20 meters, the castle’s walls are 3-4 meters thick.
 In 1715, the Ottomans conquered the Venetian Republic and took control of Nafplio and its castle.
 The Ottomans used the castle as a prison and as a place of execution for political prisoners and rebels.
 They also used it as a lookout tower and a base for naval operations in the Aegean Sea.

-But the fascinating aspect of Bourgi Castle’s history occurred during the Greek War of Independence from 1821-1832.
+But the fascinating aspect of Bourgi Castle’s history occurred during the Greek War of Independence from 1821 to 1832.
 In 1822, the Greeks attacked the castle and captured it after a two-month siege.
 The Greek forces used the castle as a base for their naval operations and a prison for Ottoman prisoners.
 Then, in 1827, the Ottoman forces recaptured the castle after a bloody battle that resulted in the deaths of many Greek fighters.

 Since Greece gained independence from the Ottoman Empire in 1832, Bourgi Castle has served as a military installation, a customs office, and a tourist attraction.
 Today, the castle is open to visitors and is a popular attraction in Nafplio, offering spectacular views of the city and the surrounding area.